 What is a SaaS platform?

 Here at Digital Tepee, we aim to provide a service and recommendations for our clients to stay on top of their competition continually.
-Understanding trends in retail come and go, SEO agencies need to recognize them and best advise clients which tools and ecosystem are required to execute on them.
+Understanding retail trends come and go, SEO agencies need to recognize them and best advise clients which tools and ecosystem are required to execute on them on a local SEO level or a global campaign.
 Additionally, clients aspire to reflect their unique voice and vision throughout their website.
 It’s equally essential that the site be user-friendly and designed to funnel users toward the shopping cart and checkout.
-Our experience shows as an ecommerce agency.
+Our experience shows as an e-commerce agency.
 We can be much more successful in establishing this type of branded sales-driven site if we recommend a platform for merchants that offers front-end flexibility.

-The primary benefit of building your infrastructure is, of course, Flexibility when using an on-site ecommerce platform.
+The primary benefit of building your infrastructure is, of course, Flexibility when using an on-site e-commerce platform.
 You will need a skilled design and development team, Magento and other on-site solutions can offer complete customization.
 They can also enable your business to manage its development and deployment cycles.
 However, be sure not to trust just anyone claiming to be a Magento developer.
 The system can be complex and require development professionals with Magento-specific certification.
-Having complete control of the customization of your ecommerce platform isn’t always a benefit.
-Aside from lengthy training processes and security responsibility, on-premise platforms are typically more expensive, and upgrading is often not possible without a full new platform.
+Having complete control of the customization of your e-commerce platform isn’t always a benefit.
+Aside from lengthy training processes and security responsibility, on-premise platforms are typically more expensive, and upgrading is often impossible without a full new platform.

 BigCommerce is shattering the “inflexible” reputation that SaaS has earned over the years by becoming one of the most customizable hosted e-commerce platforms out there.
 All the benefits of SaaS without the limitations of ‘those other guys.